COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Not all herbs and supplements are safe.
-If you are unsure about the safety of a supplement or herb, talk to your doctor, pharmacist, or dietitian.
+If you aren't sure about the safety of a supplement or herb, talk to your doctor, pharmacist, or dietitian.

-When using dietary supplements, keep in mind the following.
+When using dietary supplements, keep these things in mind:

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family Medicine